xuejianxianzun/PixivBatchDownloader/README-EN.md

 Traditional Chinese

-English (machine translation, also used under Korean settings)
+English(also used in Korean settings)

 Japanese

 You can also optimize the translation, thank you very much :)

 ## Tips